 The Program: The Grey Fox Bluegrass Academy for Kids (BGA), established in 1999, is a free four-day camp-style learning program held each year during Grey Fox.
 The program teaches children from age 8 to 17 to play, sing and perform bluegrass music.
 Each day contains sectional instruction with their instrumental teacher; ensemble sessions with the entire group; harmony singing lessons; and guest appearances by musicians who are performing at Grey Fox.
 The grand finale is a ‘Graduation Gig’ Sunday afternoon on the High Meadow Stage.
 Approximately 100 kids participate each year.
 They have fun, learn a lot, grow in confidence and make friends that can last a lifetime.

-BGA Class of 2015 after their Sunday Gig at Grey Fox.
+BGA class after their Sunday Gig at Grey Fox.
 Photo by Dave Weiland

 National & International Recognition

 Grey Fox Bluegrass Festival is committed to keeping traditional bluegrass alive by passing it on to youth.
 Several bluegrass festivals now have learning programs based on the Grey Fox model.
 BGA has been featured in Bluegrass Unlimited, the IBMA newsletter, bluegrass association publications and Voice of America Radio.
 Above all, we are most pleased to be connecting kids with bluegrass music.

 BGA Director, guitarist and dobro player, Mark Panfil, is a lifelong music educator from Western New York; a founding member of the Buffalo-based Creek Bend Bluegrass Band; Chairman of the Foundation for Bluegrass Music (Nashville, TN); and a long-time dobro instructor for Augusta Bluegrass Week at Davis and Elkins College in Elkins, WV.